Report Campus Access Issue

 Requests for academic accommodation need to be presented in writing as early in the semester as possible.

-If you are not registered with the Office of Disability Accommodation, you may need to present proof of disability.
+If you are not registered with the Office of Disability Access, you may need to present proof of disability.

 Inform your instructor about how your disability impacts your academic performance and how you plan to use your requested accommodations to put you on equal footing with other students.